Send the link below via email or IMCopy

 Reagan assassination attempt

-Reverse Discrimination: favoring one group over another on the basis of race or gender.
+the favoring of one group over another on the basis of race or gender.

 An alliance of business leaders, middle-class voters, disaffected Democrats, and fundamentalist Christian groups that began in the '60s and grew in strength in the '80s.